seejohnrun/seejohnrun.github.io/_posts/2012-02-18-ciconf-london.markdown

 ---
 I m at <a href="http://www.ciconf.com/">CICONF  12</a> today in London.
 A lot of good talks, and its always great to meet people in person.

-I spoke this morning about testing in CI, and if you d like the slides, they re at <a href="https://github.com/seejohnrun/talks">seejohnrun/talks</a> on GitHub.
+I spoke this morning about testing in CI, and if you d like the slides, they're at <a href="https://github.com/seejohnrun/talks">seejohnrun/talks</a> on GitHub.

 Looking forward to the event tonight   come over and introduce yourself if I haven't met you yet!